 Through their mathematical learning experiences, students should be engaged in developing their understandings of the language of mathematics and their ability to use mathematics as a language and representation system.
 Students should be regularly engaged in exploring a variety of representations for mathematical concepts and should be expected to communicate in a variety of ways about the mathematics being learned.
 Important aspects of learning mathematical language are to make sense of mathematics, communicate one's own understandings, and develop strategies to explore what and how others know about mathematics.
 Moreover, students should be aware of and able to make the appropriate use of technology in mathematics and mathematics learning.
-It is important to encourage students to use a variety of forms of representation (concrete manipulatives, physical movement, oral, written, visual, and symbolic) when exploring mathematical ideas, solving problems, and communicating understandings.
+It is important to encourage students to use a variety of forms of representation (concrete manipulatives; physical movement; oral, written, visual, and other symbolic forms) when exploring mathematical ideas, solving problems, and communicating understandings.

 All too often, it is assumed that symbolic representation is the only way to communicate mathematically.
-The more flexible students are in using a variety of representations to explain and work with the mathematics being learned, the deeper students' understanding becomes.
+The more flexible students are K-12 Goals for Developing Identity and Interdependence: